Tuesday, March 23, 2021 · 16 min read

 We ended up equipping the acrobats with a backpack containing the needed measurement equipment.
 We used a small backpack in which we placed a tablet computer to which we connected the DS-IMU1 sensor and the GPS Antenna.

-Although it is very hard to compare the joy of jumping on a mini-trampoline to that on the supernova, our predictions were somewhat confirmed.
-Keep in mind, that g-force of 1G is defined as that of gravitational acceleration on Earth - 9.8 m/s².
+Although it is very hard to compare the joy of jumping on a mini-trampoline to that of the supernova, our predictions were somewhat confirmed.
+Keep in mind, that the g-force of 1G is defined as that of gravitational acceleration on Earth - 9.8 m/s².

 On the mini-trampoline the force of the jump reached 6.9G on the x-axis and 8G on the Z-axis – the combined g-forces at take-off are equivalent to those of a car crashing into a wall at 25 km/h.